justas05/Compiler/3-compiler-documentation.md

 ----------------

-_Describe your overall approach to mapping variable, parameters, etc. into registers or memory locations at exection time, using 200 words or less_.
+_Describe your overall approach to mapping variable, parameters, etc. into registers or memory locations at execution time, using 200 words or less_.

 I did not use many registers because they are a limited resource, and instead I decided